SQiShER/java-object-diff/README.md

 ## Feature List

-* Generates a graph of your object, allowing you to build powerful visitors to suit your needs.
+* Generates a graph of your object, allowing you to build powerful visitors to extract and modify exactly what you want.
-* Works with every kind of object, so no need to change a thing.
+* Works with every kind of object, even those you can't modify.
 * Can be configured entirely from the outside.
 No annotations needed.
-(Although they exist and make it more convenient.)
+(Although they exist and make it much more convenient.)
-* Properties can be grouped into categories, to easily compare specific groups of properties.
+* Properties can be grouped into categories, to easily compare or merge specific groups of properties.
-* No dependencies except for SLF4J.

 ## Note